EGA-archive/ega-download-client/README.md

 ## Overview

-The pyEGA3 download client is a python-based tool used to view and download files from authorized EGA datasets. pyEGA3 uses the EGA Data API and has several key features:
+The pyEGA3 download client is a python-based tool for viewing and downloading files from authorized EGA datasets. pyEGA3 uses the EGA Data API and has several key features:
-* Files are transferred over secure https connections and received unencrypted so there is no need for decryption after download.
+* Files are transferred over secure https connections and received unencrypted, so no need for decryption after download.
-* pyEGA3 supports file segmenting and downloading the segments in parallel, which improves overall performance.
+* pyEGA3 supports file segmenting and parallelized download of segments, improving overall performance.
-* File download resumes from where it left off if errors or interrupted connections are encountered.
+* Download resumes from where it left off if errors or interrupted connections are encountered.
-* After download completes, file integrity is verified against the unencrypted MD5 checksum.
+* After download completes, file integrity is verified using checksums.

 ### Tutorial Video

-[Here](https://embl-ebi.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=be79bb93-1737-4f95-b80f-ab4300aa6f5a) is a video tutorial demonstrating the usage of pyEGA3 from installation through file download.
+ A video tutorial demonstrating the usage of pyEGA3 from installation through file download is available [here](https://embl-ebi.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=be79bb93-1737-4f95-b80f-ab4300aa6f5a).

 ## Requirements